WebOfTrustInfo/rwot11-the-hague/advance-readings/ai-and-metaverse.md

 ## Conclusion

 With the advancing technologies in AI and metaverse, critical ethical issues raise.
-The scope of these issues is huge.
-Not only should we consider the current problems of AI and internet like cyberbullying or algorithms based on biased data, but many other problems regarding identity, trust, AI and metaverse can be found.
+We might not even be aware of the scope of these problems yet.
+Not only should we consider the current problems of AI and internet like cyberbullying or algorithms based on biased data, but many other problems regarding identity, trust, AI and metaverse should be discussed.
 Identifying these problems before they develop or emerge is crucial and therefore discussing this topic with experts is necessary.

-In times where visiting a concert, collaboration with your colleagues or having lunch with your family might soon all happen in the metaverse, rather than digitalising the human world for machine, machines should learn to live in the human world.
+In times where visiting a concert, collaboration with your colleagues or having lunch with your family might soon all happen in the metaverse, it is important that we should focus on *rather than digitalising the human world for machine, machines should learn to live in the human world.*

 ## References